algosup/2022-2023-project-5-algorithmics-Team-6/Functional_Specifications.md

 Formula Calculation

 1.2%wine1+2.7%wine2+etc is what we have for now.
-Convert the percentage of the input formula into decimal to determine proportions; then use the proportions to creat a vecto of wine blend in K dimensional space.
+Convert the percentages of the input formula into decimal to determine proportions; then use the proportions to creat a vector of wine blend in a K dimensional space.

 Tank Allocation

 Determine the minimum number of tanks needed to hold the wine blends.
-Allocate the wines to the tanks taking into account the capacity of each tanks and the number of steps needed to produce the final produce, while making sure that all the tanks are either full or empty.
+Allocate the wines to the tanks taking into account the capacity of each tanks and the number of steps needed to produce the final product, while making sure that all the tanks are either full or empty.

 Blending